affinitidev/silex-config/Docs/caching.md

 	    public function get();
 	}

+The `expired` method determines whether or not the current cache is valid.
+The `write` method writes an array to the cache, while the `get` method returns the configuration array from cache.

 #### Creating a Cache Factory

 Normally, a cache may require some kind of parameters to be instantiated - such as a database connection, or a file path.
-The application only uses a single type of cache, so it is desirable to only load the one being used.
+Since the application only uses a single type of cache at once, it is desirable to only instantiate the one being used.
 This is why Cache Factories are used.

 A Cache Factory is an object that implements `Affiniti\Config\Cache\CacheFactoryInterface`.
 This has two methods: `getType()` and `newInstance(\Silex\Application $app)`.
 An implementation of a Cache Factory is available at `Affiniti\Config\Cache\CacheFactory`.
-It allows the Cache Factory to be created using a closure:
+It allows the Cache Factory to be created using a closure.
+The first parameter is the name of the cache factory.
+Here's an example:

     $cacheFactory = new CacheFactory('my_cache',
         function(\Silex\Application $app) {